sumeetmathpati/cs-gate/_dbms/file-organization/file-organization.md

     - Data is stored as: **Database >> Files >> Records >> Fields.**
 - Records usually describe entities and their attributes.
     - For example, an *Student* record represent student entity and each field *name*, *roll_no*, *age*, etc in records specify its attributs.

+# Blocks

+- The secondary storage is logically divided into blocks.
-- Records are stored on disk blocks.
+- Records are stored on these blocks.
-    - A record of a file must be allocated to a disk block because block is a unit of tranfer between disk and memory.
+- Block is a unit of tranfer between disk and memory.
+    - I.e. no matter how small data we have to transfer to the memory from secondary storae, we have to transfer data at least size of the block.

+## Blocking Factor

+- **The number of records can be stored in a block is called blocking factor.**

+Block Size / Record size
+{: .w3-xlarge .w3-center}

+## Number of Blocks Required

+- The number of blocks required by file =

+Number of records / Blockig Factor
+{: .w3-xlarge .w3-center}

-# Spanned and Unspanned Reocrds
+# Spanned and Unspanned Organization

+We store records in blocks in two ways:

 ## Spanned Records

-- In a situation,
-    - We've stored multiple records in a block, ans suppose there is space left in a block which is not capable to store complete one record.
+- In a situation whewew we've stored multiple records in a block, and suppose there is space left in a block which is not capable to store complete one record.
 - In situation like this we can store a small part of record in the remaining space and the other part of record in next block.
 - **Organization where we can store the records partially in different blocks is called spanned organization.**

 ### Advantages